riscmkv/NNTwitterBot/README.md

 - [pytorch](https://github.com/pytorch/pytorch)

 # Filesystem
-Neural net code can be found in resnext.py.
+Neural net code can be found in resnext.py

-Twitter bot code can be found in twitterBotAPI.py.
-Authorization keys obviously not uploaded to github.
+Bot code which is required by ALL modules can be found in NNClassify.py

-The file structure of the bot is poorly named:

 - ./fan_submit: After the bot scrapes new messages, follower submissions are added to this folder
 - ./submissions: This is where I add my own "curated" memes.
 It's not actually submissions.